 - Pylsa - Many have named this the must-try food of Iceland!
 A hotdog formed of lamb, beef and pork, ask for ‘the works’ to enjoy this with onions, mustard, ketchup and remoulade sauce.
 The most famous stand to grab one from is Bæjarins Beztu Pylsur in Reykjavik, which has reportedly been visited by many famous faces in its 80+ year history.

 It wouldn’t be a list of iconic Icelandic foods without mentioning the iconic Skyr.
 This dairy product is commonly mistaken for yoghurt, but is in fact classed as cheese, and has been consumed since the Viking period.

 So where are the best places to taste the finest food Iceland has to offer?

-The best places to eat are in Reykjavik.
-You can’t go amiss if you travel to the downtown area, where there is a high concentration of restaurants.
-Here are our recommendations to save you having to rifle through the many eateries on offer, including some that are out of town for when you head outside of the capitol for more adventures.
+Many of the best places to eat are in Reykjavik.
+You can’t go amiss if you travel to the downtown area, where there is a high concentration of fine-dining restaurants.
+Here are our recommendations to save you from having to rifle through the many eateries on offer.

 The Fish Company is a traditional Icelandic seafood restaurant open daily for lunch and dinner.
 Based in the cellar of the Zimsen building, the setting is eclectically designed to represent the experimentation and contrast you’ll find on the menu.
 Fiskfélagid prides itself on providing an exciting yet homely dining experience with cuisine from Iceland and around the world.

 Situated on the old harbour, Kopar offers an adventurous Icelandic menu that combines both land and sea.
 The wonderful location offers views across the water, allowing you to watch the ships as they come in for the day.
 Kopar also offers a delicious vegan adventure menu.